 In this role, you will

-- Work with NLP to plan and execute two regional events per year.
+- Plan and execute two free regional events per year, with NLP’s support.

 - Help NLP recruit, turn out and develop network members from local school districts.

-- Identify hot organizing issues that are critical to the mission of NLP.
+- Identify topical organizing issues that are critical to the mission of NLP.

 - Communicate regular progress to members, NLP staff and local partners.

-- Build relationships with school administrators, district representatives and other key stakeholders and decision-makers in the city.
+- Build relationships with school administrators, district representatives, key stakeholders and decision-makers in your city.

-An ambassador is a paid (stipend) local organizer invested in the mission of NLP and the goals of the network.
-NLP will work directly with ambassadors to launch the network in January 2021.
-NLP will support ambassadors with a toolkit of various NLP assets: one-pagers, talking points, webinars and first-look access into any NLP collateral in the future.
+An ambassador is a paid (stipend) local organizer invested in the mission of NLP and the goals of the educator network.
+NLP supports ambassadors with a toolkit of various NLP assets: one-pagers, talking points, webinars and first-look access into any NLP collateral.

-In addition to the experience and skills noted above, the successful candidate will be an experienced educator or education policymaker (retired or otherwise) in one of the anchor cities listed above.
+In addition to the experience and skills noted above, the successful candidate will be an experienced educator or education policymaker (retired or otherwise) in one of the anchor cities or regions listed above.
 We are looking for a leader in the community with a desire to see news literacy embedded in the American education experience.
 This role requires a self-starter with a keen ability to follow through.
-Lastly, this role values relationship-building and creativity as means to achieve our mission.
+We encourage applications from public school educators at the middle and high school level.
+Lastly, this role values relationship building and creativity as means to achieve our mission.